tqian/MRTSampleSizeBinary_shiny/README.md

 not assigned treatment.
 In this work, we only consider the binary treatment.
 You need to provide the trend of proximal treatment effects.

-The outputs one can get using this package are mainly two values, power and sample size.
+The outputs one can get using this shiny app are mainly two values, power and sample size.
 In both cases, you will need to input the desired significance level.
+The user will also be able to see how power changes as the sample size with a continuous curve.
+This is to her the used visualize this relationship with provided information form the used in the study set up.